 Watch the IMSW Video :

-In response to an articulated need expressed by the owner bands and community members, University nuxełhot’įne thaaɁehots’į nistameyimâkanak Blue Quills developed and is now delivering a wholistic Indigenous Masters of Social Work program that incorporates Indigenous knowledge systems.
+In response to an articulated need expressed by the owner bands and community members, University nuxełhot’įne thaaɁehots’į nistameyimâkanak Blue Quills developed and is now delivering a wholistic Indigenous Master of Social Work program that incorporates Indigenous knowledge systems.
 UnBQ has been through the accreditation process with the Alberta College of Social Workers for our Diploma of Social Work.
-In the fall 2019 UnBQ along with the National Indigenous Accreditation Board (NIAB) signed a recognition agreement with the Canadian Association for Social Work Education (CASWE) recognizing both our Indigenous Bachelor of Social Work (IBSW) and our Indigenous Masters of Social Work (IMSW).
+In the fall 2019 UnBQ along with the National Indigenous Accreditation Board (NIAB) signed a recognition agreement with the Canadian Association for Social Work Education (CASWE) recognizing both our Indigenous Bachelor of Social Work (IBSW) and our Indigenous Master of Social Work (IMSW).